 Normally, we can't discuss your Inland Revenue records with anyone except you.
-But, if you want someone else to have access to your information and act on your behalf, go to www.ird.govt.nz (keyword: nominate), or call us on 0800 227 774 www.ird.govt.nz(keyword: nominate), or call us on 0800 227 774 or 64 3 951 2020 if calling from overseas.
-Remember to have your IRD number with you when you call.
+But if you want someone else to have access to your information and act on your behalf, go to www.ird.govt.nz (search keyword: nominate), or call us on 0800 377 774 or 64 4 978 0779 if calling from overseas.
+Have your IRD number with you when you call.